 The Plan.
-Pursuant to the requirements of the Securities Exchange Act of 1934, the trustees (or other persons who administer the employee benefit plan) have duly caused this annual report to be signed on its behalf of the undersigned hereunto duly authorized.
+Pursuant to the requirements of the Securities Exchange Act of 1934, the trustees (or other persons who administer the employee benefit plan) have duly caused this annual report to be signed on its behalf of the Plan by the undersigned hereunto duly authorized.

-Foot Locker 401(k) Plan
+Foot Locker Puerto Rico 1165(e) Plan